kenayagi/ansible-netdata/README.md

 Ansible role to install/configure Netdata

-Forked from: https://github.com/mrlesmithjr/ansible-netdata, however I don't intended to do my own changes as needed.
+Forked from: https://github.com/mrlesmithjr/ansible-netdata, however I do intended to do my own changes as needed.
 If it seems useful I'll probably contribute it back.

 ## Build Status